mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 - tax - add tax

 AutoConversion - like currency exchange but OperationType is AUTOCONVERSION instead of TRADE
-    NOTICE: Autoconversion is triggered automatically by other kind of operation that needs money, eg in case of trade there can be autoconversino to cover the shares cost and another autoconversion for the commission
+    NOTICE: Autoconversion is triggered automatically by other kind of operation: Buy, Sell, Dividend, eg in case of trade there can be autoconversion to cover the shares cost and another autoconversion for the commission

 ## CRYPTO